Action (physics): Hamilton's principal function

 Hamilton's principle states that the differential equations of motion for any physical system can be re-formulated as an equivalent integral equation.
 Thus, there are two distinct approaches for formulating dynamical models.

 Hamilton's principle applies not only to the classical mechanics of a single particle, but also to classical fields such as the electromagnetic and gravitational fields.
 Hamilton's principle has also been extended to quantum mechanics and quantum field theory—in particular the path integral formulation of quantum mechanics makes use of the concept—where a physical system explores all possible paths, with the phase of the probability amplitude for each path being determined by the action for the path; the final probability amplitude adds all paths using their complex amplitude and phase.

 Hamilton–Jacobi equation

-Hamilton's principal function $S=S(q,t;q_0,t_0)$ is obtained from the action functional $\mathcal{S}$ by fixing the initial time $t_0$ and the initial endpoint $q_0,$ while allowing the upper time limit $t$ and the second endpoint $q$ to vary.
+Hamilton's principal function S = S(q,t;q_{0},t_{0}) is obtained from the action functional 𝒮 by fixing the initial time t_{0} and the initial endpoint q_{0}, while allowing the upper time limit t and the second endpoint q to vary.
 The Hamilton's principal function satisfies the Hamilton–Jacobi equation, a formulation of classical mechanics.
 Due to a similarity with the Schrödinger equation, the Hamilton–Jacobi equation provides, arguably, the most direct link with quantum mechanics.